kaliypsocraft/something-awesome/ANALYSIS.md

 Another useful command is `exiftool <filename>` which also provides the meta-data in the form: ![alt text](images/image-5.png)

-### Disk Imaging
-Disk images are exact snapshot of a storage drive, including all files, system data, and even deleted content.
-It preserves data integrity for forensic analysis without altering the original, enabling investigators to recover data or examine malware securely.
-Typically tools such as `Autopsy` and `Sleuthkit` provide a suite of tools to conduct forensic analysis of disks to recover lost data or suspsicious data.

 ### Steganography
-Steganography conceals sensitive information within files like images, audio, or video, without obvious signs of hidden data.
+Steganography conceals sensitive information within files like images, without obvious signs of hidden data.
 Unlike encryption, it embeds data discreetly by altering pixels or metadata, making it ideal for secure, undetectable communication.

 ### Network Analysis
 Monitoring and examining network traffic is an essential part of security engineering.
 It can identify suspicious activity, unauthorized access, or malware.
 Tools like Wireshark capture packet data, helping security professionals detect threats, troubleshoot issues, and analyze network performance.